 - £2.83 million for general pay and price inflation, including the proposed Local Government pay award - £230,000 of specific grants that are transferring into the settlement passed on to services to meet ongoing costs - £3.75 million for 2019-20 savings which have proven to be undeliverable and known Children's Services risks that materialised in 2019-20.
 These are funded in 2020-21 to ensure the budget is sustainable and to provide increased assurance that it will be deliverable. - £18.4 million of inescapable budget pressures including: - £406,000 to meet the 5.71% increase in the Mid and West Wales Fire and Rescue Authority annual levy. - £450,000 for the Council Tax Reduction Scheme (CTRS).
-At a proposed council tax increase level of 5%, this is included as a pressure to meet the increased levels eligible under the scheme. - £6.60 million for the Education Service (including the Delegated Schools' Budget): £4.3 million for the additional cost of Teachers Pay and Pensions; £1.4 million to recognise Teaching and Learning Responsibility (TLR) allowances in the schools' formula; £207,000 to support an increase in the Capitation Allowance; together with £693,000 to recognise contract inflation, pupil number changes, and increasing Rates & Utilities costs in schools. - £5.68 million to realign the Children's Service base budget to meet existing placements, agency staff and legal costs reflected in the Services spend in 2019-20 of £4.9 million overspend.
-The service has developed a strategy which will safely reduce the number of looked after children and bring fewer children into the care of the local authority, which over the medium term will reduce costs whilst continuing to ensure children are safeguarded and achieve best possible outcomes.
+At a proposed council tax increase level of 5%, this is included as a pressure to meet the increased levels eligible under the scheme. - £6.60 million for the Education Service (including the Delegated Schools' Budget): £4.3 million for the additional cost of Teachers Pay and Pensions; £1.4 million to recognise Teaching and Learning Responsibility (TLR) allowances in the schools' formula; £207,000 to support an increase in the Capitation Allowance; together with £693,000 to recognise contract inflation, pupil number changes, and increasing Rates & Utilities costs in schools.

-- £2.9 million to meet inescapable demand and cost pressures in Adult Social Care. - £1 million mainly to meet the increased costs in insurance together with other corporate cost pressures. - £1.05 million for Highways Transport and Recycling £500,000 new growth in roads' maintenance funding and £505,000 to meet contract inflation and to support the waste to energy initiative, helping the council meet the Welsh Governments' target to reduce landfill.
+- £5.68 million realigns the Children's services base budget.
+This ensures that a realistic budget is allocated which supports Powys children who are currently in need and in our care while the service implements a strategy which will safely reduce the number of looked after children, and bring fewer children into the care of the local authority.
+Over the medium term this will reduce costs whilst continuing to ensure children are safeguarded and achieve best possible outcomes.
+The budget will also ensure that the service can maintain an appropriate workforce and fund the posts covered by agency staff until the recruitment plan successfully draws permanent staff into these posts.
+Legal costs and the demand created by legislative changes for care leavers "When I'm ready" can also be accommodated within the revised budget.
+The intervention and strategies being implemented by the service will begin to reduce costs within 2020-21 and cost reductions of £2.22 million are expected. - £2.9 million to meet inescapable demand and cost pressures in Adult Social Care. - £1 million mainly to meet the increased costs in insurance together with other corporate cost pressures. - £1.05 million for Highways Transport and Recycling £500,000 new growth in roads' maintenance funding and £505,000 to meet contract inflation and to support the waste to energy initiative, helping the council meet the Welsh Governments' target to reduce landfill.